Skip to main content

 Small farms - big challenges

-Regional aquaculture is characterised by short transport routes, sustainable production and good quality.
-The sector is dominated by many small farms:
+Short transport routes, sustainable production, and good quality characterise regional aquaculture.
+The sector is dominated by many small operations:

 Background: Fish consumption in Germany

-The share of domestic fish and fishery products is made up of landings by the German fishing fleet (83%), catches from commercial inland fishing (1%) and production by German aquaculture (16%).
+The share of domestic fish and fishery products is composed of the landings of the German fishing fleet (83 percent), the catches of commercial inland fisheries (1 percent), and the production of German aquaculture (16 percent).
+However, 86 percent of the landings of the German fishing fleet are landed in foreign ports and are considered exports.